ne0tt/PythonHomeAssistantLauncher/readme.md

 Security and
 Ease of Configuration.

-I currently have this running in a python venv Packages used
+I currently have this running in a python venv.

+Packages used :
-    flask
+    flask AND
     dotenv (to pull a secret key)

 How does this work?